-Any suspected breach of this policy (or if complaints are received about unacceptable use of social networking that has potentially breached this policy) will be investigated in accordance with the school/trust's bullying, disciplinary and safeguarding procedures.
+Any suspected breach of this policy (or if complaints are received about unacceptable use of social networking that has potentially breached this policy) will be investigated in accordance with the school/Trust's bullying, disciplinary and safeguarding procedures.
 Members of staff, students and parents/guardians will be expected to co-operate with the school's investigation which may involve:

-- handing over relevant passwords and login details - printing a copy or obtaining a screenshot of the alleged unacceptable content - determining that the responsibility or source of the content.
+- Cooperating fully with any investigation, which may include the sharing of evidence where legally appropriate.
+The Trust will not request personal passwords but may request voluntary access to content relevant to the investigation. - Printing a copy or obtaining a screenshot of the alleged unacceptable content - Determining that the responsibility or source of the content.

-The seriousness of the breach will be considered including the nature of the content, how long the content remained visible on the social media site, the potential for recirculation by others and the impact on the school/trust or the individuals concerned.
+The seriousness of the breach will be considered including the nature of the content, how long the content remained visible on the social media site, the potential for recirculation by others and the impact on the school/Trust or the individuals concerned.